Best Practices for Taking a Remote Deposition

 Preparing for a Remote Deposition

-- Plan to join from a device equipped with a webcam and high-speed Internet.
+- Plan to join from a MAC, PC or laptop computer equipped with a webcam and high-speed Internet.
 You may access the audio by phone or using the microphone and speakers on your device.
 A good headset will work but avoid earbuds.
-Those taking the deposition should join from a PC desk or lap-top for the most flexibility.
+For access to the full features within the remote technology including the ability to receive copies of the exhibits, avoid using a mobile device such as an iPad, tablet or phone.

 - Test your Internet connection a day or two before the deposition.
 Consider using an ethernet cable in lieu of Wi Fi if your connection is not strong.